jackblackCH/ubuntu-setup/README.md

 ```

 ## Install Apps
-You probably should use "snap" which is the new software hub of these freaks
+You probably should use "snap" which is this kinda software hub
 Use `snap find "media player"` to find software

 ```